 Why might I need fluoroscopy?

-Fluoroscopy is also used for:
+Fluoroscopy may also be used for:

 - Lumbar puncture